-- All college information processing areas must be protected by physical controls appropriate for the size and complexity of the operations and the criticality or sensitivity of the systems operated at those locations. - 2.
-Managers shall conduct reviews of physical security measures annually, as well as whenever facilities or security procedures are significantly modified. - 3.
-Physical access to centrally administered computer facilities is restricted to individuals having prior authorization from Technology Resources.
-Authorized visitors shall be supervised.
+- 1. All college information processing areas must be protected by physical controls appropriate for the size and complexity of the operations and the criticality or sensitivity of the systems operating at those locations. - 2.
+Managers shall conduct reviews of physical security measures annually and whenever facilities or security procedures are significantly modified. - 3.
+Physical access to centrally administered computer facilities is restricted to individuals having prior authorization from Information Technology Authorized visitors shall be supervised. - 4.
+The responsibility for securing departmentally administered computer facilities and/or equipment from unauthorized physical access and/or improper use rests with the manager responsible for the facility and/or equipment. - 5.
+Information resources shall be protected from environmental hazards.
+Designated employees shall be trained to monitor environmental control procedures and equipment and shall be trained in appropriate responses in case of emergencies or equipment problems.
+Emergency procedures shall be developed and regularly tested at least annually.
+This is lead by our Environmental, Health, Safety & Risk (EHS&R) Department.